Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Preliminaries and Related Work

 \textbf{Evidence Manipulation: Examples.} Being an open source, Wikipedia is susceptible to manipulative edits~\cite{rosenzweig2006can,du2022synthetic}.
 Some of these are designed to cause vandalism and be humorous~\cite{link8_wikipedia_vandlism}, and thus, are easy to be detected.
 However, some could last for as long as several years~\cite{link9_wikipedia_hoaxes}.
 It was even subject to pervasive organized disinformation campaigns that lasted for almost a decade to promote political or ideological orientations (e.g., far-right groups)~\cite{link10_wikipedia_croatia}.
 Other incidents included deleting incriminating information~\cite{link11_wired}, deleting political scandals~\cite{link13_wikiedit,link14_wikiedit}, and editing a description of a medical procedure from \textit{`controversial'} to \textit{`well documented and studied'}~\cite{link12_theatlantic}, \textbf{closely matching} our attacks' \hlgoals{targets}: evidence camouflaging and evidence planting.

-In addition, while we use a Wikipedia-based dataset, the concept of seeding erroneous evidence can be applied to other mediums, social platforms, and websites, sometimes with even less constraint and moderation than Wikipedia.
+While we use a Wikipedia-based dataset, the concept of seeding erroneous evidence can be applied to other mediums, social platforms, and websites, sometimes with even less constraint and moderation than Wikipedia.
 Case studies~\cite{krafft2020disinformation,link2_collages} demonstrate events where participants compiled \textit{evidence collages} of verified and unverified information (making it harder to verify) and used them to affect the public, journalists, and authorities.
-Thus, we take analogies from these incidents that might have been designed to target human fact-checking~\cite{link2_collages,link18_reuters} and investigate whether evidence manipulation can be automated by AI technologies to attack fact-verification models.
+Thus, we take analogies from these incidents and investigate whether evidence manipulation can be automated by AI technologies to attack fact-verification models.

 \textbf{Related Work.} Du et al.~\cite{du2022synthetic} studied a similar task to ours.
 However, via the lens of our taxonomy, they only studied one type of planting attacks.
 In contrast, we extend the \hlgoals{targets} to evidence \textbf{camouflaging}, proposing \textit{stealthier} (sometimes completely factual) attacks that hide the facts instead of introducing evidently false content.
 Via camouflaging, we highly succeed in \textit{attacking correct claims}, which was not covered in their work.
 We further extend the \textbf{planting} attacks and propose an evidence-rewriting attack that is more \textit{context-preserving} (varying the \hlconst{constraint} dimension) yet more successful.
 Even within the same constraints, we address multiple limitations reported in their work.
 We generate evidence that is better coordinated with the claims and more similar to the golden evidence distribution.
 As a result, we produce both \textit{more successful and more plausible attacks} while still having a limited-\hlknow{knowledge} adversary.
 Our planting attacks \textit{show more success in SUP to REF inversion}, which was not possible at all previously, and reveal limitations of fact-verification models when faced with contradicting evidence.